Historic Features in Walton

 Walton-on-the-Hill was for a long time the centre of Christian organisation in this part of Lancashire.
 In fact, until 1699 Liverpool parish came under the control of Walton parish church before it was made independent.

 Walton Prison was built by the Liverpool Corporation, who had purchased land for it in May 1847.
-It was built between 1849 and 1854-5 by Messrs Furness & Company and John Weightman esq, and there is the possibility that many of the workmen were French prisoners of war, it’s been pointed out (see comments) that such men were probably no longer held in Britain such a long time after Waterloo (34 years).
+It was built between 1849 and 1854-5 by Messrs Furness & Company and John Weightman esq, and although there are rumours that it was built by French prisoners of war, it’s been pointed out (see comments) that such men were probably no longer held in Britain such a long time after Waterloo (34 years).